A sperm whale (Physeter macrocephalus) fluking off the island of Hawai‘i.

-A sperm whale fluking off the island of Hawai‘i.
-Photo by Daniel Webster.
-From 2000 through 2012 we've encountered sperm whales on 32 occasions in Hawai‘i, with sightings throughout the year (with the exceptions of February, March, August and September).
+From 2000 through 2021 we’ve encountered sperm whales on 52 occasions in Hawai‘i, with sightings throughout the year.
 We try to obtain photographs of the underside of the flukes for individual identification, and these are contributed to a photo-identification catalog at the Southwest Fisheries Science Center in La Jolla, California.

 Adult sperm whale logging at the surface.
-Photo by Robin Baird.
 We are also using satellite tags (note the tag visible at the base of the dorsal fin) to examine movements of sperm whales in Hawaiian waters.
-Through the end of 2015 we've obtained movement data from 12 individual sperm whales in Hawaiian waters.
+Through the end of 2021 we’ve obtained movement data from 12 individual sperm whales in Hawaiian waters, 4 of which we also obtained dive data for.
 Because sperm whales do not always show their tail flukes when they dive, we also obtain dorsal fin photographs to identify individuals.

 Sperm whale traveling.
-Photo (c) Annie B. Douglas.
 The blow hole, located at the tip of the head on the left side, is visible in this photo.

 A sperm whale breaching in Hawai‘i.
-Photo by Darren Roberts.
 We are also collecting skin samples from sperm whales in Hawai‘i for contribution to a large-scale study of population genetics being undertaken through the Southwest Fisheries Science Center.
 Samples are obtained both from sloughed skin in the water and from remote biopsies.

 For more information on sperm whales in Hawai‘i see: